May 28, 2013

 Decisions have to be made every day.
 Whether the decision made is a smart one remains to be seen until it plays out.
 Poor judgment is a financial killer.
 Too many are in jeopardy of losing their homes simply because they made a bad choice(s).
 Being wise makes debt cancellation that much more effective.

 Debt is an internal issue, but often is external.
 There are times when unfortunate circumstances arise, creating situations that are detrimental to a person’s existence.
 This doesn’t mean the end of the world.
 Life is full of surprises placing various obstacles in our path.
-Occasionally it hits hard making it difficult to.
+Occasionally it hits hard making it difficult to bounce back.
 Overcoming these obstacles defines life.
 Without barriers to leap over, what would be the point?
 Wouldn’t life be dull if everything was too easy?
 Next time a negative event causes an emotional decline within you, ask yourself these questions.

 The thought of debt cancellation appears to be impossible.
 Debt is a serious problem that causes most people to fold.
 It is a formidable foe that is dreadfully stressful and makes people feel overwhelmed.
 Although debt may seem to be incapable of defeat, it’s not.
 Look at it as a competition waiting to be dominated.
 Visualizing debt as a contest removes some of the burden causing it to be less irritating and painful.